-By photographing sacred spaces and through a contemporary poetic response to the patriarchs of the Old Testament, I will examine what it means to redefine which spaces and communities are considered sacred.
-I will be working in various communities throughout North Carolina and South Carolina including different faith traditions, skateboarding parks, abandoned mills and warehouses with street art.
-Through interviews with clergy, skaters, graffiti artists, barbers and stylists, I will gain a better understanding of the intersection of these communities.
+By photographing sacred spaces and through a contemporary poetic response to the patriarchs of the Old Testament, I examine what it means to redefine which spaces and communities are considered sacred.
+I work in various communities throughout North Carolina and South Carolina including different faith traditions, skateboarding parks, abandoned mills and warehouses with street art.
+Through interviews with clergy, skaters, graffiti artists, barbers and stylists, I gain a better understanding of the intersection of these communities.

 DeAmon Harges (Indianapolis, IN) : Perception (What’s the Behind the Door) Project

-My project will participate in my own community of the United Northwest (Indianapolis), which is on the edge of being gentrified.
+My project participates in my own community of the United Northwest (Indianapolis), which is on the edge of being gentrified.
 It is a primarily black and brown, low wealth community.
 It’s also where greatness unseen exists.
-I will build on the relationships with residents to help them see they are needed, their gifts, talents, and contributions will be celebrated.
-It will build relationships by connecting people with stories, which normally wouldn’t be connected and seen.
+I build on the relationships with residents to help them see they are needed, their gifts, talents, and contributions will be celebrated.
+It builds relationships by connecting people with stories, which normally wouldn’t be connected and seen.

 Alysia Harris (Corsicana, TX) : East Side Chapel Revival and Stain Glass Stories